DFXswiss/services/e2e-stack/README.md

 **Real**

-- Postgres — freshly created, ephemeral, and built from the real migrations
+- Postgres — freshly created, ephemeral, and schema-built via TypeORM's `synchronize` from the entities (not via the real migration chain — see below)
 - The API
 - The frontend